The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

 of length one vectors with respect to a non-degenerated symmetric bilinear form $g$ on $V$.
-Note that any non-flat constant curvature (psudo-)Riemannian manifold is locally isometric to such a model. \end{remark}
+Note that any non-f\/lat constant curvature (psudo-)Riemannian manifold is locally isometric to such a model. \end{Remark}